Faith Formation Through Continuing Education

 If there are no local instructors, the Institute is willing to provide ongoing education, support, and resources to clergy or lay instructors who may be interested in embarking on a process of continuing education in specific areas of theology and practice, so that they in turn can teach the students.
 The Institute can also arrange for opportunities for distance learning, and on some occasions send instructors from other locations to teach classes.
 Instruction is arranged as a cooperative effort between the Institute, local instructors, and student cohorts.
 Each local program may have some different emphases and meet different needs, but always approved by and accountable to the St. Macrina Institute.

 The Program consists of a cycle of 7 courses with at least 8 class sessions by local instructors, or, in some special cases, 2-4 intensive class sessions with instructors brought in from a distance.

 - Sacraments, Liturgical History and Theology & Homiletics

 - Ethics, Canons, Pastoral & Liturgical Practice

-If you are considering a diaconal vocation or find yourself desiring a greater education in the Bible, Church Dogma, the Fathers, and more: get in touch with us!
-Theological education is for all in the Church.
-The Saint Macrina Orthodox Institute’s program is for anyone who wants to increase their knowledge and engage in greater, diakonia, service in the Church, both in the ordained diaconate and in other unordained ministries.
+If you find yourself desiring a deeper education in the Bible, Church History, Dogma, the Fathers, and more: get in touch with us!
+Theological education is for everyone in the Church.
+The St. Macrina Orthodox Institute program is for anyone who wants to increase their knowledge and engage in greater service in the Church.
 Speak to your pastor and to your local Dean about getting involved in a local cycle of courses.
 Help to organize a local cycle.
-Join in a community of learning throughout the Diocese, and benefit from the instruction of people trained and specialized in each particular theological area and discipline.
+Join in a community of learning throughout the Diocese, and benefit from the instruction of people trained and specialized in each particular theological area and discipline!